 Equations (1)-(4), which govern the evolution of the orbital elements, are solved numerically according to the following procedure (Chernov 2017).
 We initially generate a stellar model with parameters appropriate to a particular system we wish to study.
 We then calculate eigenfrequencies and overlap integrals corresponding to normal modes with frequencies in the range required to evaluate the terms in equations (1)-(4), for the range of orbital periods of interest, using the approach described in Christensen-Dalsgaard (1998).
-Since these are relatively low frequency modes they belong to g-mode branch of stellar pulsations.
+Since these are relatively low-frequency modes they belong to gmode branch of stellar pulsations.
 For these modes, self-gravity plays a minor role and we neglect it, thus adopting the Cowling approximation (Cowling 1941).

-We then integrate equations (1-4) numerically in order to determine the tidal evolution of the orbit after having specified initial values for the orbital period, eccentricity and age of the system.
-In this paper we consider tidal evolution in systems containing both main sequence stars and evolved stars that have moved off the main sequence and along the giant branch.
-In the latter situation the stellar evolution time scale can be comparable with the time scale for orbital evolution under tides.
+We then integrate equations (1)-(4) numerically in order to determine the tidal evolution of the orbit after having specified initial values for the orbital period, eccentricity and age of the system.
+In this paper we consider tidal evolution in systems containing both MS stars and evolved stars that have moved off the MS and along the giant branch.
+In the latter situation the stellar evolution time-scale can be comparable with the time-scale for orbital evolution under tides.
 For such cases we generate a grid of models with different ages so that time derivatives of a and e can be calculated for a stellar model that self-consistently has the correct age.
+Table 1.
+Mass, radius, metallicity, effective temperature and an estimate of the age of the stars: WASP-43 (see Hoyer et al. 2016a; Jiang et al. 2016); OGLE-TR-113 (see Adams et al. 2010; Hoyer et al. 2016a); WASP-12 (see e.g. Hebb et al. 2009; Maciejewski et al. 2016) and WASP-18 (see Hellier et al. 2009).
+In each case the same quantities obtained from our numerical models of the stars are given below the observational parameters.
+Note that for WASP-12 and WASP-18 there are two models A and B.